SonicSkunk/DuckingSpace/README.md

 - [HISE](https://github.com/christophhart/HISE/tree/develop)
         Make sure you have a faust enabled version which you have to compile yourself.
 Always use the develop branch and the latest version.
 - [FAUST](https://github.com/grame-cncm/faust)
-        necessary for the reverb algorithm.
+        Is necessary for the reverb algorithm.
 (There is a compiled dll file included that you can use as a hardcoded fx scriptnode but then you won't be able to edit the algorithm)
 - Basic understanding of how to use HISE/Scriptnodes

 ### Steps